-To make sure Tyvaso inhalation is safe for you, tell your doctor if you have:
+To make sure Tyvaso is safe for you, tell your doctor if you have:

 How should I use Tyvaso inhalation?

 Tyvaso inhalation is usually given 4 times per day at evenly spaced intervals during waking hours.
-Each time you use the medicine, you will inhale up to 9 breaths of the medication.
+Each time you use the medicine, you will inhale 9 to 12 breaths of the medicine.
 Follow your doctor's instructions.

-Do not mix other inhalation medicines with Tyvaso in the inhalation system.
+Do not mix other inhalation medicines with Tyvaso solution in the inhalation system.

-Wash your hands before preparing your doses in the inhalation system.
+Wash your hands before preparing your Tyvaso doses in the inhalation system.

 Before your first dose of each day, twist off the top of one ampule and empty the contents into the medicine cup of the inhalation system.
-One ampule of Tyvaso inhalation contains enough medicine for all 4 of a day's doses.
+One ampule of inhalation solution contains enough treprostinil for all 4 of a day's doses.